LalaNguyen/dataproduct-pitching/index.md

 knit        : slidify::knit2slides
 subtitle: Data Product Development
 framework: io2012
-widgets: ['polycharts']
+widgets: []
 ---

 ## Objectives

 1. Demonstrate the ability of using basic shiny app
 2. In Slide 1, reactive output display with isolate.
 GGplot2 is used.
 Temperature on Monthly basis is recorded.
-3. In Slide 2, rCharts integration for Wind Measurement on regular daily basis
+3. Slide 2 presents Wind Measurement on regular daily basis using scatter plot
 4. Data Source Interaction - airquality.

 ---